 Each service year, Serve Washington will request subgrantees submit a member placement form.
 The form includes all active service locations similar to the active service locations in eGrants.
 The form will aid in identifying the congressional and legislative district placements for AmeriCorps members serving in Washington State, as well as focus areas and types of organizations, which is not fully captured in eGrants.

 The member placement form is a valuable tool for Serve Washington and commissioners to use throughout the year when educating elected officials during legislative committee assembly days, legislative session, AmeriCorps Week, and hill days with members of the congressional delegation.

+Understanding programs operate on different program years, there are two due dates for the member placement form around January and April of each year.
 Serve Washington will provide subgrantees with a partially completed template a month prior to the due date.
 Submit as directed from staff.